 Paul Lamb is a graduate of DePauw University in Greencastle, Indiana, and was a recipient of a POSSE Scholarship.
 Paul joins the agency after nearly a decade in Marketing at both Penguin and Random House, with various imprints.
 Owing to his professional experience in trade publishing, Paul has a strong sense of publishers’ needs, and a unique insight into the representation of authors.

 His tastes lie strongly with nonfiction in a wide variety of genres and subjects, notably business, political science, sociology, memoir, travel writing, sports, pop culture, and music.
-He is also interested in crime, mystery, and literary fiction.
+He is also interested in select literary fiction.

 Maria Ribas graduated with English Honors from the University of Richmond.
 She began her editorial career at Atria at Simon and Schuster, then moved to Harlequin Nonfiction and Adams Media, where she was an associate editor before joining the agency.
 As a former editor, she has a keen sense of what editors are really looking for, and she has years of experience building relationships with authors.
 She has always specialized in practical nonfiction and has a firm grasp of how to assess an author's platform--and how to help authors build that platform.

 She's interested in cookbooks, self-help, health, diet, home, parenting, and humor, all from authors with demonstrable platforms.
 She's also interested in narrative nonfiction and select memoir, but she's looking for a story that is absolutely unputdownable.
 She is fluent in Spanish and Portuguese and proficient in Italian and will be working with select foreign authors.

 Spain & Portugal

 Fernando VI, 13-15, 3° Dcha.